valeoai/VideoActionModel/README.md

 - [ ] Upload refined metadata for opendv.
 - [ ] Add the License.
 - [x] Remove hard coded paths from the different eval scripts.
+- [ ] Update citation and the Arxiv link at the top.

 ## Acknowledgements